microsoft/azure-devops-rust-api/azure-devops-rust-api/README.md

 # Azure DevOps Rust API

-> This is an unofficial Rust API crate for Azure DevOps.
+> This is an unofficial Azure DevOps Rust API crate.
 > It is in early development and only a small subset of function has been tested, so there will be issues and breaking changes.
 > If you find any issues then please raise them via [Github](https://github.com/microsoft/azure-devops-rust-api/issues).